verida/VIPs/VIPs/vip-10.md

 ## removeNodeComplete(didAddress: string, requestSignature: string, requestProof: string)

-Complete the unregisteration of a storage node.
+Complete the de-registering of a storage node.

 1. `didAddress`: The DID that is to be removed from the network
 2. `requestSignature`: The request parameters signed by the `didAddress` private key.
 Will be verified by `VDA-Verification-Base` library.
 3. `requestProof` : Proof provided by Verida-server